umbralcalc/umbralcalc.github.io/_posts/what_makes_an_action_good.md

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/what_makes_an_action_good/action-taking.svg"/></center>

+For simplicity, we can think of the entire simulation as one operation that produces outcomes as the result of our actions.

+This operation represents applying the relevant iteration logic to every state partition given it parameters, and outputting the next values of all partitions for that point in time.

+<center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/what_makes_an_action_good/iterate-simulated-action.svg"/></center>

 From the probabilistic perspective, we only ever see _one_ action-to-outcome pairing in most real world action-taking scenarios.
 The fuller range of possibilities that a simulation represents is much larger.

-<center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/what_makes_an_action_good/iterate-simulated-action.svg"/></center>

-Different simulation trajectories follow multiple paths through the space of possible outcomes from our actions in time.
+Simulation trajectories follow different paths through the space of possible outcomes from our actions in time.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/what_makes_an_action_good/possible-outcome-trajectories.svg"/></center>